Target Corporation: Environmental record

+On April 23, 2018, Target announced plans to accelerate their electric vehicle program by installing charging stations at more than 600 parking spaces at over 100 sites across 20 states.

+On March 17, 2022, Target announced its first net zero energy store in Vista, California.

 Customer privacy

 In December 2013, a data breach of Target's systems affected up to 110 million customers.
 Compromised customer information included names, phone numbers, email and mailing addresses.
 In March 2015, Target reached a class-action settlement with affected consumers for $10 million (plus class-action attorney fees).
 In May 2016, Target settled with affected banks and credit unions for $39 million (plus class-action attorney fees), of which $19 million would be disbursed by a MasterCard program.

 International operations

-Target only operates in the United States as of 2022, however in the past, Target attempted to bring their stores to Canada.
-Therefore, other companies and trademarks that are under the name of "Target" outside of the United States are not owned by the Target Corporation.
+Target only operates in the United States as of 2025.
+Though previously, from 2013 to 2015, Target operated stores in Canada.
+Other companies that are under the name of "Target" outside of the United States, most notably that of Target Australia, are not owned or operated by the Target Corporation.

-There is a company in Australia with the same logo, and the same name, but these stores are not related.
-It could be possible that the copying of the branding was legal, or that the companies both ended up with the same name and logo by coincidence, as the logo of the Target Australia brand and the Target Corporation are obvious choices for the name "Target".
-Both Target Australia and the Target Corporation are the re-branded names and designs of older, also unrelated, stores.